 Why I Think She's the Best of The Best: Ghost is always super down to wrestle, play tug, share some grub or sit by my side while we watch tv.
 She always wants to be near people, preferably touching you somehow while she falls asleep.
 I love her tough exterior that covers up a really loving personality.

 A Little Bit About Mason: Born in Tennessee and shipped to Massachusetts at the ripe age of 12 weeks, Mason was supposed to be a 30 lbs. beagle but he wound up tipping the scales at 95 lbs.
 His morning turds usually weigh 30 lbs.
-Talents include: Napping.
-And howling.
-And more napping.
+Talents include: Napping, begging for food, howling and more napping.
 That's really what he excels at.

 Why I Think He's the Best of The Best: Mason is super chill.
 He spends the vast majority of his time on my couch.
 He is a nice change of pace from Ghost's more energetic personality.
 The two of them balance each other out well.